Neuro-symbolic Weak Supervision: Theory and Semantics

-Building on prior foundational works, we propose a semantics for neuro-symbolic framework that leverages Inductive Logic Programming (ILP) as a structured scaffolding mechanism to refine and improve MI-PLL.
-In our approach, ILP provides a logical basis to verify, structure, and constrain weakly supervised learning, ensuring that neural predictions within MI-PLL align with relational representations and domain constraints \citep{muggleton1994}.
-Our objectives are threefold: first, to logically characterize the hypothesis space for learning the transition function, examining how weak supervision operates given coarse labels and neural classifier outputs; second, to develop a logical framework that clarifies classifier semantics, defining both the targets and functionalities of classifiers to ensure their performance can be validated within weakly supervised settings; and third, to establish a logically defined standard that rigorously assesses model performance, reinforcing both interpretability and operational rigor.
+This paper proposes a semantics for a neuro-symbolic framework that uses \MakeLowercase{Inductive Logic Programming} (ILP)~\cite{muggleton1994} to structure MI-PLL through relational constraints.
+The objectives are threefold: first, to logically characterize the hypothesis space for learning the transition function, examining how weak supervision operates given coarse labels and neural classifier outputs; second, to develop a logical framework that formalizes classifier semantics, defining both the targets and the functionalities of classifiers within weakly supervised settings; and third, to define a standard for assessing model behaviour against those relational constraints.

-By structuring weak supervision within ILP, we can transform its noisy and ambiguous outputs into relational constraints, creating a feedback loop where symbolic logic scaffolds neural learning while neural models refine ILP constraints.
-This interaction aligns with multiple categories in Kautz’s neuro-symbolic taxonomy, primarily operating within `Neuro $\mid$ Symbolic', where neural outputs are structured into logical representations; `Neuro: Symbolic → Neuro', where ILP constraints refine neural training; `Symbolic[Neuro]', where ILP governs reasoning while leveraging neural classifiers for perception; and `Neuro[Symbolic]', where ILP iteratively corrects and improves weak supervision models \citep{kautz2022third}.
-Using our proposed semantics where we essentially compare relational learning in ILP against weak supervision, we can establish a hybrid neuro-symbolic framework that enhances interpretability, robustness, and accountability, ensuring that weak supervision models benefit from explicit logical reasoning while retaining their capacity for generalization.